Welcome to Tresmeer Parish Council

 FOOTPATH MAINTENANCE

 The Parish Council requires a contractor to carry out regular maintenance of the footpaths in the parish, (3 cuts per year).
 Please contact the Parish Council via email: tresmeerparish@yahoo.com or through the website: tresmeercouncil.co.uk. if you would like to quote for this work.
-Proof of public liability insurance

 FOOTPATH MAINTENANCE

 The Parish Council requires a contractor to carry out regular maintenance of the footpaths in the parish, (3 cuts per year).
 Please contact the Parish Council via email: tresmeerparish@yahoo.com or through the website: tresmeercouncil.co.uk. if you would like to quote for this work.
-Proof of public liability insurance will be required.

 BUS SHELTERS MAINTENANCE